256dpi/fire/README.md

 #### Basics

-The embedded struct `fire.Base` has to be present in every model as it holds the document id and defines the models singular and plural name via the `fire:"singular:plural"` struct tag:
+The embedded struct `fire.Base` has to be present in every model as it holds the document id and defines the models singular and plural name and collection via the `fire:"singular:plural[:collection]"` struct tag:

 ```go
 type Post struct {